This post may contain affiliate links. Please read our privacy policy.

 - Make the spiced sugar: In a small bowl, combine the sugar, lime zest, salt, and chile powder.

 - Prepare the watermelon: Cut the watermelon into wedges.
-Place the wedges on a wire rack and sprinkle the sugar mixture evenly over the wedges, and lightly rub it in with the tips of your fingers.
+Place the wedges on a wire rack.
+Sprinkle the sugar mixture evenly over the wedges and lightly rub it in with the tips of your fingers.

 - Grill the watermelon: Grill for 2 or 3 minutes on each side, just until nice grill marks appear.